 Mental illness is a hell of a thing to be stricken with.
 When in darker times, it fools you into thinking all kinds of things.
 Essentially, it’s fake news for the brain.
-So, I bet you’re wondering how our very own brains can be the source of and interior misinformation campaign?
+So, I bet you’re wondering how our very own brains can be the source of an interior misinformation campaign..?

 Well, you may find it helpful to reflect on days when this misinformation monster is sleeping and you are feeling more like yourself.
 Have you ever noticed that when you feel well, you are much kinder to yourself?
 This is because the better you feel, the more in touch you are with your authentic self.
 In other words, it’s you doing the talking.

 What’s interesting to me is that we seem to be suspectable to its manipulation.
-Hearing, what is obviously its false claims long enough, we start to believe them as fact.
-Which no matter how many times our mental health conditions talk to us, it will always be wrong.
+Hearing what are obviously its false claims long enough, we start to believe them as fact.
+And no matter how many times our mental-health conditions talk to us, it will always be wrong.

 However, keeping this in mind does little to help one fight off the negative thoughts.
 What I suggest is that you make a list of all your authentic qualities when you are well; this way you can have some of your truth written in your own words, right in front of you when you need them most.

 This pre-episode assessment is helpful because, despite what the inner demon says, you have actual facts to the contrary; all you have to do is accept them as just that, fact.

 Learn to differentiate the fake news that is propagated.

 As is true with most things, beating this fake news for the brain is easier said than done.
 Why?
 Well, I think it’s because it’s had to ditch that in which we have become accustomed.
 The good news?
 That we also have the power to take control of our guidance systems and make this lying voice smaller and smaller.

 For example, mindfulness, once practiced enough, can help bring you back to the here and now.
 Read about my experience with mindfulness here.